Welcome to Uniformerly

 Whether we decide to take any of these steps or not, we do not have any obligation to monitor the information transmitted or stored on Uniformerly and we do not accept any liability for unauthorised or unlawful content on Uniformerly or use of Uniformerly by users.

-Members can sell multiple numbers of the same item on one listing to save on listing fees, but selling multiple different items under one listing is not permitted
+Members can sell multiple numbers of the same item on one listing, but selling multiple different items under one listing is not permitted

 For example, we allow you to sell several jumpers under one listing, but we do not allow you to sell jumpers, shorts and polo shirts under one listing.